mandrasch/oerlybird/README.md

 # OERlybird
 Low budget infrastructure concept for sharing Open Educational Resources (OER) across institutions, based on modern web standards and open source software.
+CHECKOUT THE DEMO

 No funding?
 No problem!